Complete Golf Store Business Logo

 The T300 irons are designed to provide an effortless launch, forgiveness, and plenty of distance in a compact package.
 We found these considerably simpler to hit than the T200 irons, and they fit well in the mid-handicap category.

-Titleist has a reputation for producing golf clubs for better players, but the new T300 irons demonstrate that the brand's range has expanded in recent years in an effort to appeal to all golfers, not just low handicappers.
+Titleist has a reputation for producing clubs for better players, but the new T300 irons demonstrate that the brand’s range has expanded in recent years in an effort to appeal to all golfers, not just low handicappers.

 The face employs a variable face thickness (VFT) design, something we've seen in recent years from the likes of Callaway and Ping.
 It is thinner at the heel than at the toe in order to keep ball speeds high and provide forgiveness on the 'weaker' sections of the face, where you'd often notice more distance and accuracy losses.